Car Rentals 101: Save Money on Your Rentals

 Once you’ve booked a good rate, you need to avoid paying any unnecessary fees.

 - (In most cases) turn down the insurance options.
 If you have auto insurance, are using a credit card, and are renting in the United States, Canada, or Europe, you are almost certainly covered by your existing insurance.
 Ignore the sales pitch and turn down all the extra insurance options.
-However, if you don’t have regular auto insurance, or you are travelling outside of these areas, you might need to get liability coverage from the car rental company.
+However, if you don’t have regular auto insurance or you are travelling outside of these areas, you might need to get liability coverage from the car rental company.
 Guide to Car Rental Insurance.

 - Use your phone instead of a GPS.
 The days of needing to rent a GPS navigation system while travelling in strange city are gone.
 Take advantage of the mapping software that runs on your phone.
 Just make sure to travel with a way to plug your phone in, to keep the batteries going.
 We also recommend travelling with a cell phone mount.

 - Try to avoid using the rental car tolling transponder to pay electronic tolls.
-If you are renting in an area with electronic tolling, your car will come with a tolling device, and your rental company will pass on any electronic tolls.
+If you are renting in an area with electronic tolling, your car will come with a tolling device and your rental company will charge you for any electronic tolls.
 However, they will also add an additional fee of typically $3-4 for every day of your rental (not just the days you pay tolls), while at the same time charging you the non-discounted toll rate.
 This is a plain-and-simple rip off.
 If you can, avoid toll roads and tolled lanes and you’ll avoid these ridiculous “convenience” fees.
 However, sometimes it is impossible or inconvenient to avoid electronic tolling.
 In that case, you still have some options to avoid the extra fees.
 Avoid Paying Outrageous Car Rental Toll Surcharges.

 - You can often avoid paying an additional driver fee.
 Most car rental companies will allow you to add your spouse or domestic partner as an additional driver, at no additional charge, at least for members of their loyalty programs.
 Some will even let you add any other person as a free additional driver.
 For details see: